vibe-d/webchat-tutorial/tutorial/tutorial.md

 The most important thing is to show that fast and memory safe code can actually be beautifully clean and concise, and (hopefully) easy to understand.
 I personally think D has made a lot of good choices in this area.
 Now if it would just get a proper memory safe borrowing concept (there is a proof-of-concept library implementation in vibe.d, but it really needs better language support: [`makeIsolated`](http://vibed.org/api/vibe.core.concurrency/makeIsolated))...

-Note: For this tutorial, the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) are assumed to be installed and working.
+Note: For this tutorial, the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) are assumed to be installed and available in `PATH`.

 Contents
 --------